-Pro Scraping guide: Using Incogniton and Puppeteer to extract data
+Pro Scraping Guide: Using Incogniton and Puppeteer to Extract Data

 Dynamic Content: A Quick Overview

 JavaScript-rendered content, or dynamic content, refers to webpage content that is not present in the initial server-rendered HTML but is instead loaded or modified through client-side JavaScript code.
-Simply put, content that your computer runs in your browser using JS.
+Simply put, this is content that your computer runs in your browser using JS.

 Examples include lazy-loaded images, infinite scrolling, and pages in Single-page applications (SPAs).

-- Open Chrome DevTools (
+• Open Chrome DevTools (F12)

-on Mac to open the Command Menu. - Enter “Disable JavaScript” in the search bar and select the corresponding option.
+• Enter "Disable JavaScript" in the search bar and select the corresponding option

-To return to the default state, close the Devtools panel and refresh the page.
+To return to the default state, close the DevTools panel and refresh the page.

-Now back to scraping.
-Let’s take a closer look at our scraping tools.
+Now let's look at our scraping toolkit.

 Puppeteer

-Incogniton browser
+Incogniton Browser

 Incogniton is an anti-detect browser with built-in Puppeteer integration, providing anonymity for web scraping and other automation tasks.

-Scraping Dynamic content with Incogniton Headless Chrome
+Scraping Dynamic Content with Incogniton Headless Chrome

 Note that some features of Incogniton are available as paid options.

-Step 1: Install and set up Incogniton
+Install and Set Up Incogniton

-- Upon installation, sign in with your credentials.
+3. Upon installation, sign in with your credentials.

-- Navigate to profile management and create a new profile.
+4. Navigate to profile management and create a new profile.

-- Set up your proxy for IP rotation; Incogniton provides a suite of proxy deals.
+5. Set up your proxy for IP rotation; Incogniton provides a suite of proxy deals.

-- Complete the profile creation process and get the profile ID.
+6. Complete the profile creation process and get the profile ID.

 Keep the Incogniton App open and ensure the profile status shows "Ready" and not "Launching" or "Syncing" before you run your script.

-Step 2: Set up the Incogniton-Puppeteer API
+Set Up the Incogniton-Puppeteer API

-in the root folder.
-Then, install the puppeteer-core
+Create a new file named anon-scraper.js in your project folder.
+Then, install the puppeteer-core library:

 npm install puppeteer-core